 “Come back anytime,” he said, “but I usually work the morning weekday shift.
 I’m up with the birds.
 They called me tonight to fill in.”

 That was our last visit to the World Trade Center.
 I still remember the solid feel of those buildings.
 The elevators would whoosh to the top in seconds.
 Everything seemed so massive, so indestructible.

 Many people, including myself, couldn’t walk too close to those windows.
 The distance to the street was unimaginable.

-“Windows on the World” has been gone fifteen years now.
+“Windows on the World” has been gone many years now.
 And yet it still exists in my mind like a ghost-ship.
 I can still hear the clink of glasses and murmur of voices.
 I still see the cameras flash as people pose to celebrate birthdays, anniversaries, and just-happy-to-be-alive days.